cybertracell/spiceymap/README.md

 #### NETCAT SEND/RECEIVE MESSAGES

 After that it will ask you if you want to use netcat for sending/receiving messages.
 Netcat is commonly used for testing the interaction of a network and just generally used for debugging network issues.
 It is up to you whether you want to use the Netcat option by doing the yes or no input.
+This second port scanning option is basically an 'are you sure' kind of thing.

 ### TCP TXT/PCAP FILES